-Under the collective agreement, the second parent is entitled to 5 days of paternity leave around the time of birth, paid for entirely by the School Board.
-The second parent is then also entitled to choose another 5 consecutive weeks of paternity leave from the School Board, during which time they may receive up to 5 weeks of paternity benefit from the QPIP, and with the same "top up" (approx. 88%) paid by the School Board as is paid for maternity leaves.
-This leave also applies to female teachers whose partner gives birth.
+Under the collective agreement, the father/child's other parent is entitled to 5 days of leave related to the birth of the child, paid for entirely by the School Board.
+These 5 days must be taken between the time that delivery begins and the 15th day following the return home of the mother or child.
+The father/child's other parent is then also entitled to choose another 5 consecutive weeks of paternity leave from the School Board, during which time he may receive up to 5 weeks of paternity benefit from the QPIP, with a top-up (to 100% of salary) paid by the School Board.